 Is universal basic income a good idea?

 This is a superficial solution.
 Something similar to unconditional basic income has already been operating in Europe over the past few decades: if you lose your job, you get benefits.
 This is normal, but you must continue to live.
 Many lose their jobs, and if you do not support them, what awaits us?
 Probably a revolution.
 Studies show that unemployment benefits help in reducing crime: thanks to it, people do not get down and can continue to think about their future.
 You also need to understand how a criminal lawyer can help and how this can benefit your case.
+And it is important to know that as there is a lawyer for defending you against a DWI, you need not worry about defending your case in case of false prosecution.

 Perhaps universal basic income will allow many to become freelancers or entrepreneurs.
 But you need to look deeper.
 How to prepare children for a new future?
 How to retrain adults to think in a new framework?
 Universal basic income is still an attempt to solve the problem within the framework of the existing system.
 We need to think beyond about how to design a different future.